devincredible/initial-coin-offering/README.md

 $ npm install
 ```

-Secondly, you will need to install Truffle globally by running the following command int your terminal:
+Then, you will need to install Truffle globally by running the following command int your terminal:

 ```
 $ npm install -g truffle